Want to add a unique DIY coffee cabinet to your kitchen? I’ll show you step by step how to create this little storage cabinet in this post!

 See picture below.
-I drilled pocket holes to attach 2 1x4s to the 1×6 in the middle.
+I drilled pocket holes to attach two 1x4s to the 1×6 in the middle.
 I purposely drilled the pocket holes in their locations based on where the shelves will go, so they will cover the holes.
-Measure and determine where you want your shelves, and drill the pocket holes there.
 I evenly spaced mine APPROX 10″ apart.
-Using the pocket hole screws, attach the 1x4s and 1×6 first, then attach to the 2x2s.
-I attached mine where the insides will be flush.
+Using the pocket hole screws, I attached the 1x4s and 1×6 first to make a panel, then attached between the 2x2s so that the inside was flush.

-Once the two sides are assembled, attach the bottom.
+Once the two sides are assembled, I attached the bottom.
 For the bottom, I used 3/4″ birch plywood (I LOVE BIRCH).
 I mentioned earlier that you could use planks if you wanted, but I like using plywood.
 I cut it at 22″ wide x 14″ deep.
-I drilled pocket holes in the bottom and attached it to each sides.
-I also drilled pocket holes in the bottom piece to screws the face frame on later.
-Attach the bottom so that it is 29 1/2″ from the top of each side.
+I drilled pocket holes in the bottom like shown and attached it to the sides so that it is 29 1/2″ from the top of each side.
+NOTE: this is attached so that the pocket holes go along the FRONT of the cabinet to attach the face frame later.
 There should be about 3/4″ of the side panel BELOW the bottom.

 Next, I added 2 1×2 pieces to the top of the back side.
 Measure the distances between the divider and each side at the bottom and cut 1x2s this length.
 Attach using pocket holes and screws like the picture below.
 I ended up being a little off center with my divider and one side was about 10 1/2″ long and the other was about 10 3/4″ long.
 Just make sure your divider is square when you do this.

-Now, cut 4 1x6s at 31″ long and nail them onto the back.
-Nail into the bottom piece and into these 1x2s you just attached.
+Now, cut four 1x6s at 31″ long and screw them onto the back into the bottom piece and into these 1x2s you just attached.

 Next, attach the face frames on the front.
 Attach the bottom frame so that the top is flush with the bottom piece.
 This makes it easier to slide the drawer if the surface is flush.